JetBrains/kotlin-mobile-docs/topics/publish-kmm-apps.md

 There are two ways you can connect the shared Kotlin module to the iOS project:
 * Use the [Kotlin/Native Cocoapods plugin](https://kotlinlang.org/docs/reference/native/cocoapods.html#cocoapods-integration), which allows you to use a multiplatform project with native targets as a CocoaPods dependency in your iOS project.
 * Manually configure your Multiplatform project to create an iOS framework and the XCode project to obtain its latest version.
 KMM Android Studio Plugin usually does this configuration.
-[Discover typical KMM project](discover-kmm-project.md#ios-application) to implement it yourself.
+[Understand the project structure](discover-kmm-project.md#ios-application) to implement it yourself.

 ### Symbolicating crash reports